-Pupils on the SEN and pastoral register are also taken to the Secondary School a few times for extra visits and tours.
-This is organised between both schools.
+Pupils on the SEN and pastoral register are also noted by the Secondary School and contact is made between both the primary and secondary SENCO.

-The Secondary school communicate well with us at AHP, we are able to also arrange additional meetings if requested by the family or school.
+The Secondary school communicate well with us at ACPS, we are able to also arrange additional meetings if requested by the family or school.